Graciela Gatti Santana

-Graciela Susana Gatti Santana (born 1 June 1964, in Montevideo, Uruguay) is a Uruguayan judge who served as a judge of the International Residual Mechanism for Criminal Tribunals since 2012 and its president since 2022.
+Graciela Susana Gatti Santana (born 1 June 1964) is a Uruguayan judge who has served as a judge of the International Residual Mechanism for Criminal Tribunals since 2012 and its president since 2022.

 Early life and education

 Gatti Santana was born on 1 June 1964, in Montevideo, Uruguay.
 She graduated from the University of the Republic of Uruguay as a public notary in 1987 and as a lawyer in 1988.
 She completed a postgraduate course in legal argumentation at the University of Alicante in 2007 and a masters in law in constitutional law and human rights from the University of Montevideo in 2018.